voletibhaskar/voletibhaskar.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: My Description
-subtitle: Why you'd want to hire me.
+subtitle: Finance Student at Humber College
 ---

 🙋🏾‍♂️Hello!
 Welcome to my LinkedIn.
 My name is Bhaskar Voleti and I’m currently looking for Winter 2023 Co-op opportunities as a Data Scientist/ Data Analyst.💼